Accredited, High-Quality Sensory Integration Courses

 SI Module 6: Dissertation (45 credits)

 Register your interest in the MSc in SI below

-We will forward your application to Sheffield Hallam University and they will contact you regarding payment etc.
+We will register your place on the S Module 1 course and you will be able to book onto your preferred SI Modules 2-6 courses later.
+Your application will be forwarded to Sheffield Hallam University and they will contact you regarding payment etc.